-Stock-based compensation provided to Corporate Officers increases or decreases each year according to Company-wide performance.
+Stock-based compensation provided to Corporate Officers increases or decreases each year according to the degree of attainment of Company-wide performance objectives (non-financial).
 In addition, in the medium and long term, when stock prices fluctuate, the actual value of the compensation fluctuates accordingly.
 Eisai believes that maintaining this mechanism will strengthen the motivation of Corporate Officers to take the perspective of shareholders and strive to increase corporate value.